 What makes accounting for SaaS companies different?

-SaaS businesses also use different accounting tools — like subscription management software and recurring billing platforms — which demand other skills and knowledge of best practices than a traditional startup or small business accounting.
+SaaS businesses also use different accounting tools — like subscription management software and recurring billing platforms — which demand different skills and knowledge than small business accounting and traditional accounting for startups.

 Key elements of SaaS accounting

 The differences between regular accounting and SaaS accounting are clear.
-So solutions for SaaS accounting should include the following elements to truly benefit a startup.
+Solutions for SaaS accounting should include the following elements to truly benefit a startup.

 Cash vs. accrual accounting